Booking flights online using desktop computer

 • Seat Availability: Ensuring that their clients have access to comfortable seating options.

-In this intricate dance between supply and demand, now we’ll shift our attention to another facet of the travel agent’s world—navigating the complexities of group bookings.
+In this intricate dance between supply and demand, we’ll now shift our attention to another facet of the travel agent’s world—navigating the complexities of group bookings.

 Group Bookings: Challenges and Solutions